neutrons/inspired/README.md

     cd inspired
     ```

-3. Download the repository.
-Setup/Update the environment
+3. Create (first time only) and activate the environment

     ```bash
     pixi shell